CAAPIM/iOS-MAS-SDK/README.md

 - MASStorage
 - MASUI

-For more information about MAS and its features, see [the website][mas.ca.com] and [getting started][docs].
+For more information about MAS and its features, see [the website][mas.ca.com] and [get started][docs].

-## Getting Started
+## Get Started

-Currently `MASFoundation` is the first framework made available on github.
-You can download it latest build in the [releases][releases] page.
+`MASFoundation` is the first MAS framework available on github.
+To download the latest build, see the [releases][releases] page.

-## How Do I Contribute?
+## How Can You Contribute?

-Contribution are welcome and much appreciated.
-Please refer to the [Contribution Guidelines][contributing] to learn more about this process.
+Contributions are welcome and much appreciated.
+See the [Contribution Guidelines][contributing] to learn more about this process.

 ## License